obiwac/obiwac.github.io/public/blog/s0ix.md

 Here's a grab-bag of things that still need to be done or would be nice to have:

-- Actual S0i3 support, of course 😁
 - Testing on Intel.
 At the moment, I don't have access to a modern Intel laptop, though I'm eyeing one of the Ultra Series 1 laptops.
-In the meantime, do test the patches on your Intel laptop if you have one and send me logs! [obiwac@freebsd.org](mailto:obiwac@freebsd.org)
+In the meantime, do test the patches on your Intel laptop if you have one and send me logs! [obiwac@freebsd.org](mailto:obiwac@freebsd.org) **TODO** Say En-Wei is going to be looking into this.
 - [Powertop](https://en.wikipedia.org/wiki/PowerTOP) equivalent.
 This would be a good [GSoC](https://summerofcode.withgoogle.com) project, so I've added it to the [SummerOfCodeIdeas](https://wiki.freebsd.org/SummerOfCodeIdeas#Power_profiling_tool) wiki page.
 - [RTC alarm](https://en.wikipedia.org/wiki/Real-time_clock_alarm) wake.
 This wakes the system from sleep after a given amount of time.
 This is used by `amd_s2idle.py` to sleep for a consistent amount of time during each test run.
 It can also be used to hibernate the system if it has been suspended to RAM for over e.g. 5 minutes.
 - Wake on low battery level.
 Through the `_BLT` ACPI control method on battery devices we can set the battery warning, low, and wake levels.
 Perhaps this also means we can ask firmware to emit a wake interrupt to wake the system when the battery reaches a given threshold.
 This would be useful to wake the device to notify the user that the battery is low, or gracefully unmount all disks and shut down the system if the battery is critically low.